jurberg/angular.jquery/README.md

 - on-close: a scope function called when the dialog is closed
 - button-classes: map of {'`button name`': '`class name`'} for any buttons
 - all jQuery UI dialog options will be available as scope attributes
+  - buttons: you can pass 'close' as the method for a button and it will close the dialog

 Service methods:

 - isOpen: calls isOpen method on the dialog